Staying safe around overhead lines

 Not sure if you're too close?
 Three metres is equivalent to the distance of two bikes, three baseball bats, or the height of a basketball hoop.

-Staying clear when playing outside
+Staying safe when playing outside

-Place trampolines a safe distance from power lines, so that even when jumping, you're three metres away on all sides.
+Remember to place trampolines a safe distance from power lines, so that even when jumping, you're three metres away on all sides.